Encryptioner/fish-boat-ludu/ai-instructions/task-1-initial-setup.md

 ### Instructions
 1. Update `Claude.md` if necessary
 2. Are there any other way to update the codebase?
 Make it modern and sleek in design
+3. Add a developed by section at bottom of website s footer.
+Developed by Ankur Mursalin.
+It should point to the https://encryptioner.github.io/
+4. Make the designe more slick Also, ensure the favicon shows in browser tab
+5. I am talking about footer

 ### Comments
 1. Ran those instructions separately
-2. Seems it updated the code
+2. Seems it updated the code ok